 Except for losses arising from product liability, a specified liability loss is available only to taxpayers that used an accrual method of accounting throughout the period in which the act (or failure to act) occurred.
 For more details, see section 172(f).

 When To File

-File Form 1045 within 1 year after the end of the year in which the NOL, unused credit, or claim of right adjustment occurred, but only on or after the date you file your 1998 return.
+Generally, you must file Form 1045 within 1 year after the end of the year in which the NOL, unused credit, or claim of right adjustment arose.